DerekCuevas/avowal/README.md

  * of the form's inputs.
 The values are the lifeCycle
  * objects for the matched inputs.
  *
+ * Will throw if lifecycle object or inputs are invalid/not found.
+ *
  * @param  {Object} spec {name: lifeCycle}
  */
 Avowal.prototype.delegate = function (spec) {...}